Effective Date: 19 October 2018

 - Contact Us

-- “Assessment” means an instrument, questionnaire, or series of tests that are completed by one or more Respondents to provide information about a Respondent to the Respondent, to TMBC, and to TMBC’s Customers, usually with the aim of generating one or more Reports.
+- “Assessment” means an instrument, questionnaire, or series of tests that are completed by one or more Respondents to provide information about a Respondent to the Respondent, to The Myers-Briggs Company, and to The Myers-Briggs Company’s Customers, usually with the aim of generating one or more Reports.

-- “Certified Practitioner” means an individual (i) who has successfully completed one or more of our certification programs for certain Assessments; (ii) who administers one or more Assessments to one or more Respondents; and (iii) who interprets the Reports (or other output generated by TMBC) to provide feedback to the Respondent(s) about the Reports.
+- “Certified Practitioner” means an individual (i) who has successfully completed one or more of our certification programs for certain Assessments; (ii) who administers one or more Assessments to one or more Respondents; and (iii) who interprets the Reports (or other output generated by The Myers-Briggs Company) to provide feedback to the Respondent(s) about the Reports.

 - “Child” or “Children” means those individuals who are (i) in the United States and under age 13; (ii) in the European Union and under age 16; or (iii) in other countries or territories and under the minimum age of threshold to be considered an adult.

-- “Customer” means an individual, business, or other entity that purchases TMBC’s Products or Services, or with which TMBC has a contractual relationship to provide Products or Services.
+- “Customer” means an individual, business, or other entity that purchases The Myers-Briggs Company’s Products or Services, or with which The Myers-Briggs Company has a contractual relationship to provide Products or Services.

-- “Practitioner” means an individual who administers one or more Assessments to one or more Respondents and who interprets the Reports (or other output generated by TMBC) to provide feedback for the Respondent(s).
+- “Practitioner” means an individual who administers one or more Assessments to one or more Respondents and who interprets the Reports (or other output generated by The Myers-Briggs Company) to provide feedback for the Respondent(s).

 - “Products or Services” means the products or services promoted, sold, or available for sale on the Sites, with includes our Assessments, Reports, training sessions, consultancy services, and supplemental materials.